 The State of Rhode Island has been working hard to make sure state employees have the tools they need to navigate the workplace in a COVID-19 world.
-As we move past weathering the storm and toward reopening the economy, safety and awareness are key to protecting yourself and others in the workplace.
+As we continue reopening the economy, safety and awareness are key to protecting yourself and others in the workplace.
 Below, you’ll find tools to help you find your way.

-Below is a brief overview of the temporary community mitigation measures in place for Phase 1.
-For more detailed information about Human Resources policies, Frequently Asked Questions, and past communications, please visit www.hr.ri.gov.
+Below is a brief overview of the temporary community mitigation measures in place for Phase 3.
+For more detailed information about Human Resources polices, Frequently Asked Questions, and past communications, please visit www.hr.ri.gov.

 Suggestions?
 Email us at email@example.com.

-One of the most common questions we receive: “Are you bringing people back to work in Phase 1?”
+One of the most common questions we receive: “When are you bringing people back to work?”

-Please refer to the State Agency Lobby Guidelines for Phase 1 in English and Spanish
+Please refer to the State Agency Lobby Guidelines in English and Spanish.

 Talk to your supervisor to see if you may be a good candidate to participate in a modified work schedule or remote work.

-All state-sponsored travel is suspended through May 2020.
+All state-sponsored travel is suspended.
 The following exceptions to the travel suspension are allowable with the signed permission of the Personnel Administrator: